What is a Slip and Fall Injury?

 - The owner of the premises (or an employee) “should have known” a dangerous condition was present.

 A lawyer can help you determine if you have a case and lead you through your pursuit for compensation.
 You may be entitled to recompense for pain and suffering, loss of income, health care expenses, housekeeping costs and any other economic losses incurred.
-Contact Preszler Law for the legal advice you need to successfully pursue your claim for compensation.
+Contact Preszler Injury Lawyers for the legal advice you need to successfully pursue your claim for compensation.